kvras/minishell/README.md

 ## Project Overview

-Minishell is a project at 42 school, which aims to create a shell.
-The objective is to understand the core of the Unix system and explore an important part of this system’s API in depth.
+Minishell is a project which aims to create a shell.
+In this challenge, i builded my own POSIX compliant shell that's capable of interpreting shell commands, running external programs and builtin commands like cd, pwd, echo and more.
+Along the way, i learned about shell command parsing, REPLs, builtin commands, and more...

 ## Features